GoogleCloudPlatform/php-docs-samples/language/api/README.md

                     type: PROPER
     language: en

-### Run Analyse Sentiment
+### Run Analyze Sentiment

-To run the Analyse Sentiment sample:
+To run the Analyze Sentiment sample:

-    $ php language.php sentiment 'I know the way to San Jose'
+    $ php language.php sentiment 'I know the way to San Jose.
+Do you?'
     documentSentiment:
         magnitude: 0.3
         score: 0.3